IDoCodingStuffs/python-doodles/freeform-log.md

 So I am outputting a concatenated one-hot encoding per each of the 5 discs of interests, scaled to sum up to 1.
 Let's see if this trains...

 It's seeming to work.
-For some reason training faster even [05:45<2:47:11, 345.92s/it]
+For some reason training faster even [05:45<2:47:11, 345.92s/it].
+I think it is because I moved the `tensor(np_array_input).to(device)` call out of the training loop, which makes obvious sense.
+Big lesson there.

-But the val loss is immediately 0 from the first epoch.
-I'll just let it run overnight, see what happens.
-But likely some other bug will pop up.
-Oh turns out I was plotting it wrong.
-Let's see if the fix will work.
+## 6/16

+### 10 AM
+Well I forgot nan handling so the other two models did not get to train.
+But the T2/STIR model seems to have trained somewhat even if very little.
+That or it is a false impression from changing the output feature vector size.

+Let's try training the other two and submitting to see.
+If it gets a bad score still, the next step will be setting up a proper local benchmark.

+### 12 PM
+I just realized...
+There is also a component for different conditions like stenosis, foraminal narrowing etc.
+Which means I need to increase the output feature vector size further.
+Subarticular stenosis and foraminal narrowing times per side, and also spinal canal narrowing.
+So 5 x 5 x 3 makes 75 output features.
+I also need to upgrade the model to patient level vs just series level to accommodate this.